 These are the kinds of questions that keep learning and development professionals up at night.
 They’re also the questions GP Strategies addressed with a select group of clients on September 26 and 27 at the GP Strategies 2018 Customer Forum: “Take Flight!
 Empowering Innovation at the Speed of Business.”
 The Boeing Company graciously hosted this event for GP Strategies customers from around the world; the Forum was held at the Boeing Leadership Center in St. Louis, Missouri.

-Like most learning organizations these days, many of our clients are going through some aspect of transformation, whether it’s learning new ways to manage talent, keeping learners engaged, preparing the workforce for a shift, or building a continuous learning culture.
+Like most learning organizations these days, many of our clients are going through some aspect of transformation, finding new learning strategies to manage talent, keeping learners engaged, preparing the workforce for a shift, or building a continuous learning culture.
 Several of our clients made presentations about these types of challenges and shared how they and their GP Strategies team have addressed them successfully.
 There were also many great conversations—both formal and informal—about the issues learning professionals face every day to maintain their global leadership positions.